GameServerManagers/LinuxGSM/.github/ISSUE_TEMPLATE/new-server-request.md

 name: New Server Request
 about: Suggest a new game server to be added.
 title: "[Server Request]"
-labels: 'type: game server request'
+labels: "type: game server request"
-assignees: ''
+assignees: ""
 ---

 ## What game server would you like to add?